csharp-nancy

 NancyFX, the lightweight web framework for .NET

-NancyFx/Nancy is an open-source, lightweight framework for building HTTP-based services on .NET and Mono.
+NancyFx is a low-ceremony, open-source framework for building HTTP-based services on .NET and Mono.

-It offers a lightweight and easy-to-use alternative to other frameworks like ASP.NET MVC or Web API, which are heavier and more complex.
+It offers a lightweight and easy-to-use alternative to heavier and more complex frameworks like ASP.NET MVC or Web API.

-Nancy focuses on simplicity and flexibility, allowing developers to create fast and efficient applications without the need for a lot of configuration and code.
+Nancy focuses on simplicity and flexibility, allowing developers to create fast and efficient applications without the need for extensive configuration and code.

 • Lightweight and fast: Designed to be easy to use and configure without sacrificing performance.

-• Modular: Support for multiple modules, making code organization easier.
+• Modular: Supports multiple modules, facilitating code organization.

-• No dependencies: Can run on any host without the need for external dependencies.
+• Dependency-free: Can run on any host without external dependencies.

-• Clear and fluid syntax: Focused on simplicity and code readability.
+• Clear and fluent syntax: Focused on code simplicity and readability.

 • Cross-platform: Compatible with Windows, macOS, and Linux.

-• Integrated support for testing: Facilitates the creation of unit and integration tests.
+• Built-in testing support: Facilitates the creation of unit and integration tests.

 Update: Nancy has been marked as archived since January 2021.
-You can continue to use it, or use an alternative like EmbedIO, a C# library for creating an HTTP server in .NET
+You can continue using it, or use an alternative like EmbedIO, a C# library for creating an HTTP server in .NET

 Installing NancyFX